 Oh, we also have this pink bottle called a Think Bottle that I put water in.
 I just have some water around in case she wants a little sip.

 AGAIN, I’m not telling anyone what to do.
 There are a million different ways to feed a baby and everyone is different.
 I just wanted to share what we’re doing and how it’s going.

 ♡ Zaza’s Baby Food, Method 2:

 The other method is something we like to do when we’re really busy.
 I’ve researched a lot of food and spoke to a lot of different people about this, and for us, we decided that Serenity Kids was the best place to start.
 The owner came on the blog and shared all her tips for pampering yourself pre-baby, plus other ways you can prep for your little one.

 Anyway, Serenity Kids specializes in super high-quality kids food.
 All their ingredients are ethically sourced, the vegetables are 100% organic, and they’re full of healthy fats.
 Their focus is on nutrient density, regenerative agriculture and all their packaging is eco-friendly.
 And get this… they will even send you an envelope, postage paid, so you can send back used pouches for them to recycle for you.
 It just doesn’t get better than that.

-Some of Zaza’s favorite pouches are the organic roots and the organic squashes.
+One of Zaza’s favorite pouches is the organic roots one!
 They’re so great on the go and for little ones, you can just squeeze a bit in their mouth.
 I also heard that liver is really good for babies because it’s super nutrient-dense and full of iron so I’ll probably try that soon.
 Serenity Kids is such a good choice when deciding what to first start feeding your kids.